Are you up for a steps challenge? Are you ready to walk your way to better health and fitness?

 Set your own step goal

-Back in January this year (2015) I set myself a daily goal to walk to the end of my drive.
+Back in January 2015, I set myself a daily goal to walk to the end of my drive.
 I was probably clocking up around 2,000 steps a day at most, most days.
 I felt unfit and unhealthy.

 Wherever you are right now is where you start ~ with a little increase.
 So if you clock up around 2000 steps a day, step it up to 3000.
 If you feel you can aim to get up to the 10,000 mark by the end of the 31 days then maintain this level for a while before increasing it.
 Even a small increase is beneficial.